Trauma-informed systems

 These changes are working.
 More members of the child-serving workforce are being trained to understand, recognize, prevent, and respond to childhood trauma.
 More children suffering from traumatic stress are being screened and identified earlier, and more trauma-focused treatment options are available for those who need them.

-Find providers offering evidence-based trauma treatments for children by searching the Connecticut Evidence-Based Practices Directory:
+Search for providers offering key evidence-based, trauma-informed treatments for children in the Connecticut Evidence-Based Practices Directory:

 Examples of Building Trauma-Informed Systems